codeigniter4/CodeIgniter4/user_guide_src/source/libraries/pagination.rst

 getFirstPageNumber() & getLastPageNumber()
 ------------------------------------------

-These methods return page numbers to the first and last pages in the current pages being displayed.
+These methods return the page numbers to the first and last pages in the current pages being displayed.

+.. note:: Unlike `getFirst() & getLast()`_, these methods return the numbers in
+    the current pages being displayed.

 getCurrentPageNumber()
 ----------------------